Ryuichi Ishikawa: Photography career

 Ishikawa first engaged with photography as a college student though he never received a formal arts education.
 His impromptu venture into photography started at the age of 20, when a thrift shop owner called out to Ishikawa on the street and offered him a heavily discounted Olympus Trip 35 camera.
 Although the camera turned out to be broken, Ishikawa developed an interest in photography and following his graduation in 2006, he briefly worked for a camera store.
 After being fired, Ishikawa moved between mainland Japan and Okinawa taking on seasonal work at automobile factories, host clubs, and bars, and spent his early twenties living very modestly in order to finance his photography.
 During this period, Ishikawa met the Okinawan avant-garde dancer Seiryū Shiba.
-Ishikawa first encountered Shiba in 2008 and later joined his dance troupe, albeit begrudgingly, in exchange for permission to take photograph their activities.
+Ishikawa first encountered Shiba in 2008 and later joined his dance troupe, albeit begrudgingly, in exchange for permission to photograph their activities.
 These images became the subject of his first two photobooks, SHIBA 踊る惑星 (2010) and しば正龍 女形の魅力 (2013).

 Early introspective photographs: 2004–2008

 Outside of his Shiba photographs, Ishikawa's early works primarily consisted of abstracted, introspective film photographs and works on photographic paper that were heavily manipulated in dark rooms.
 Ishikawa's move towards abstraction was born from an early realization that numerous non tangible circumstances (the time of day, the surroundings, one's emotions, what you ate that day, etc.) critically influenced one's perception of an image— when printing his photographs he noticed that the images he saw in the viewfinder when shooting seemed to differ once they were developed.
-In attempt to more accurately convey the image, and associated emotions felt at the time of shooting, Ishikawa began investing time into transforming the image within the development process, such as compiling different photographs into a single print to make composite images.
+In an attempt to more accurately convey the image, and associated emotions felt at the time of shooting, Ishikawa began investing time into transforming the image within the development process, such as compiling different photographs into a single print to make composite images.
 The resulting abstract works appeared to Ishikawa as unconscious manifestations of his childhood dreams.
 Motivated by the discovery, Ishikawa became intensely focused on altering photographs and experimented with a range of manipulations including, assembling collages, creating photograms, painting on prints with developer, and soaking prints in solvent for long periods of time.
 By the time the Ishikawa created the series Brain Portraits (2006-2008) and ryu-graph (2006-2008), which contained works so heavily distorted that many no longer registered as photographs, Ishikawa was spending most of his time in the dark room and seldom engaged in shooting more photographs.